Fawaz-Khan-R/Html-Bank-application-form.html/README.md

 # Html-Bank-application-form.html
-A simple bank application form made from basic html only.
+A simple bank application form made from basic html only.(No CSS)